nodemailer/nodemailer/README.md

 SMTP is different from the other transport mechanisms, as in its case a connection pool is created.
-All the connections try to stay alive as long as possible and are reusable to minimize the protocol overhead delay (for example setting up TLS for authenticating is relatively lengthy process (in CPU terms, not by human terms), you do not want to do it several times.
+All the connections try to stay alive as long as possible and are reusable to minimize the protocol overhead delay - for example setting up TLS for authenticating is relatively lengthy process (in CPU terms, not by human terms), you do not want to do it several times.